Fair Document Valuation in LLM Summaries via Shapley Values: Solution Concept: Shapley Value for Document Valuation

 Because similar documents tend to have similar embeddings, we can use the text embeddings to cluster the documents into similar groups.
 Specifically, after getting the embeddings, we cluster the embeddings of $S_q$ based on their distance, as outlined in Step 1.
 To achieve this, we first need to quantify the similarity between any two documents $i$ and $j$ in $S_q$.
 We employ cosine similarity, a widely used metric for measuring the closeness of embeddings, for this purpose.
 Cosine similarity is defined as:

 This metric measures the cosine of the angle between two vectors in an inner product space, capturing how similar their directional components are.
 Higher cosine similarity values indicate greater textual similarity, meaning the embeddings of semantically similar documents are more aligned.
-To facilitate clustering, we define a corresponding distance measure, $d(e_i, e_j)$, which is bounded within the range \([0,1]\), given by:
+To facilitate clustering, we define a corresponding distance measure, $d(e_i, e_j)$, which lies in \([0,1]\) for the review embeddings in our application (whose pairwise cosine similarities are non-negative; in general $1-\cos\in[0,2]$, or one may use the rescaled distance $(1-\cos)/2$), given by:

 This definition ensures that similar documents, which have high cosine similarity, are assigned a smaller distance value.
 Documents with lower distance values are more likely to be grouped together in the clustering process, allowing us to reduce redundancy and improve computational efficiency in Shapley value estimation.